-We will reduce risk for people who live in rented properties across Merseyside by continuing to build productive relationships with Registered Social Landlords.
+We will reduce risk for people who live in rented properties across Merseyside by continuing to build productive relationships with Registered Social Landlords to cut accidental kitchen fires in social housing by 5% by 2017.

 We have launched our risk based approach to improving safety in the home and expanded the resource available through volunteers who deliver safety advice and fit smoke detectors to protect life and property.